 Slow Cooker

-- Cook the Oats covered, on low, for 7-8 hours while you sleep.
+- Cook the oats covered, on low, for 7-8 hours.

 Connie says